Emma Hellenstainer: Hotel hostess

->40 years a widow
+Widow

-On 14 May 1858 Joseph Hellensteiner died unexpectedly after seventeen years of marriage: it was determined that he had died from kidney failure.
+On 14 May 1858, Joseph Hellensteiner died unexpectedly after seventeen years of marriage: it was determined that he had died from kidney failure.
 The sudden bereavement, at a time when even the eldest of their children were barely teenagers, was a major shock.
 Between 1858 and her formal retirement 1887 Emma Hellenstainer took charge of the family businesses on her own, supported increasingly as they grew older by the children.
 In addition to the various business activities directly associated with the hotel, she now also took charge of the thriving postbus business that her husband had built up.

 After the death of her husband Emma Hellenstainer, already a tourism pioneer as a producer of tourism services, also became something of a tourism pioneer as a consumer.
 She was able to take a succession of day trips away from home for some combination of pleasure, intellectual curiosity and in pursuit of a cure from certain ill-defined but evidently persistent maladies.
 Around this time a number of fresh water springs that were believed, in their immediate localities, to confer certain health benefits, were beginning to attract visitors from neighbouring.
 Hellenstainer "took the waters" at a number of springs that, following her visits, almost instantly became known as little "health spas", such as the "deer spring" at nearby Prags/Braies, the "Weiherbad" and "Maistatt" springs on the edge of Niederdorf/Villabassa itself, the "Waldbrunn" spring at Welsberg/ Monguelfo and the "Salmon spring" at Antholz/Anterselva.
 There was clearly also a commercial motive for these well publicised trips.
 All the health-giving water springs in question were close enough to Niederdorf/Villabassa to be featured in a leisurely day trip from the "Schwarzadler".
 Those who were persuaded by the publicity to make their own visits to the little health spas in or close to the Puster Valley included not a few high-profile musicians, writers and painters.
 Even one or two "crowned heads" were moved to visit the valley, whether for the available health benefits or for the simple delight - enhanced by the fine hospitality of the "Schwarzadler" - to be found from the mountain ambience.

 As the tourism boom accelerated and "Frau Emma's" reputation continued to grow, some of the empire's most socially exalted Vienna-based aristocrats stopped off at the "Schwarzadler", including the Count Esterházy, the popular Empress "Sissi" and her nephew, the emperor's heir (after his father's death in 1896), known in English language sources as the Archduke Ferdinand (1863-1914).
 All the visitors, whether from the top shelf of society or not, endured a long uncomfortable journey in order to enjoy the spectacular Dolomites landscape and the obligatory stop at the "Schwarzadler" in Niederdorf/Villabassa.
 The former guest house was transformed into one of the best-known hotels in Europe, and "Frau Emma" became one of the most famous hoteliers in (and far beyond) the Tyrol.